 Often a Dallas architect is selected to design a California home.
 Here, this compelling Los Angeles modern home was designed by a Los Angeles architectural firm, LM Studio and a Dallas-based contractor, Sebastian Construction Group, built this modern home.
 Building a home using a certain type of materials, especially steel, can be complicated without the right help.
 If you are planning on doing something similar, then consider getting help from this Steel Building System Manufacturing service.

 Sebastian was ideally suited for this project because of their extensive experience designing homes for award winning architects in Dallas, a city that has been a hotbed of good design.
-Increasingly, Sebastian has been sought out for important architectural projects across the country.
+Increasingly, Sebastian has been sought out for important architectural projects and constructions across the country, of course for this construction site is important to keep the safety in the workplace and equipment like locks for dangerous equipment could be essential for this but there are resources as TradeSAFE which offer locks and tags specifically for this purpose.

 John Sebastian is a second generation architect and owner of Dallas based Sebastian Construction Group.
-Architecturally significant modern homes require the architectural savvy, engineering, expertise, and the experience, skills, and craftsmanship to implement the complex interfacing and juxtaposition of diverse materials and precision that modern homes call for.
+Architecturally significant modern homes require the architectural savvy, engineering, expertise, construction with good soundproofing materials and the experience, skills, and craftsmanship to implement the complex interfacing and juxtaposition of diverse materials and precision that modern homes call for.

 The richness of Dallas modern architecture comes from the deep pool of talented Dallas architects and a tradition of Dallas residents also bringing in top modern architects from outside of Dallas and from both coasts.
 The interaction of Dallas, national, and international modern architects increases the awareness of modern design, and the exchange of ideas and influence creates an even stronger architectural environment.